How to Sew the Vintage Nine-Patch Quilt Block

 You can make this block using fabric scraps, yardage, or pre-cuts.
 The Nine-Patch is a very versatile block and every new quilter should master it.

 While the name ‘Nine Patch’ refers to a block with nine patches of fabric, it also refers to the actual block layout.
 In other words, the patches need not be just squares of fabric.
-Quilters often combine different quilt blocks in a 3 X 3 grid and refer to it as a ‘nine-patch’.
+Quilters often combine different quilt blocks in a 3 x 3 grid and refer to it as a ‘nine-patch’.
 In fact, you’ll see examples later in this post of a variety of ‘nine-patch’ blocks.

 Most of the examples are equal Nine Patch blocks.
 However, not all Nine Patch quilt blocks have units that are equal in size.
 While sewing equal fabric patches together is probably the most common technique, there are many patterns for unequal Nine-Patch blocks as well.